The American Automobile Industry in World War Two

 The two castings that make up the case of the transmission hide the 156 components that make the unit operate.
 It is a very complicated piece of mechanical equipment.

-This page from a Gray Marine Motor Company World War Two training manual shows that all of the different engines the company made were equipped with three different types of Twin Disc Company transmissions except for one.
-The page below taken from the manual shows that the non-Twin Disc transmission was only used with one engine.
+This page from a Gray Marine Motor Company World War Two training manual shows that all of the different engines the company made, except for one, were equipped with three different types of Twin Disc Company transmissions.
+The Borg-Warner transmission was only used with the 64-HN5 engine.

-This page from a Gray Marine Motor Company World War Two training manual shows that all of the different engines the company made were equipped with Twin Disc Company transmissions except for one.
+This page from a Gray Marine Motor Company World War Two training manual shows that all of the different engines the company made were equipped with Twin Disc Company transmissions.
+The one exception is the 64-HN5 engine.

 This color image gives another internal view of the Twin Disc transmission used on most small landing craft of World War Two.